klaarnut/user-docs/en/page-visibility-and-membership.md

 ![image](images/member9.png)

-This user is deleted from member area of your website but still visit your website as normal visitor.
+This user is deleted from member area of your website but still able visit your website as normal visitor.

 ### Role Management

 Role is the privilege to define to website member.
-You, as the website starter, will hold **Administrator**.
+You, as the website starter, will hold **Administrator** role.
 All self-registered will have role as **User** by default.

 There are 4 roles you can manage, and more custom role(s) you can create.